Alkenso/execq/README.md

 Now that is no need to write you own queue and synchronization around it - all is done inside!

     #include <execq/execq.h>

-    execq::ExecutionPool pool;

     // The function is called in parallel on the next free thread
     // with the next object from the queue. void ProcessObject(const std::atomic_bool& isCanceled, std::string object)
     {